samlmusi/monolith-to-microservices-project/README.md

 # NOTE
 Please note that I didn't use TRAVIS for the CI.
 I used git instead for the cost implication Travis has.
+I have also taken time to view videos on YouTube and read blogs and workarounds.
+Special thank you for Ugochukwu Ukwuegbu MEWENEMESSE Essodina Jean-Pascal.